Syed-Muhammad-Daniyal-Gillani/FYDP_HARP/README.md

 This creates a `venv` inside `FYDP_HARP`.

 ### 3️⃣ Create a ROS2 Package
-If you haven’t created a package yet, do so:
+If you want to create a new ros2 package:
 ```bash
 cd src
 ros2 pkg create my_package --build-type ament_python --dependencies rclpy